logo

 [e]

 Not easy.
-The convergence of the probability density function is shown through Stirling’s approximation.
+Convergence of the probability density function is shown through Stirling’s approximation.

 [f]

 Simple yet complex.
-Direct deduction using the probability density function.
+Directly deduced from the probability density function.

 Code

-Below is some Julia code showing probability density functions for Cauchy distribution, t-distribution, and Cauchy distribution.
+The following is Julia code that shows the probability density function of the Cauchy distribution, the t-distribution, and the Cauchy distribution.

 @time using LaTeXStrings